anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 See the example below for more detail, as it may serve as the best medium for explaining the mechanism.

 ### Voting on the council
-After the `PgfProposal` has been submitted, and once the council has been constructed and broadcast, the council address can be voted on by governance participants.
+After the `PgfProposal` has been submitted, and once the council has been constructed and broadcast, the council address can be voted on by governance particpants.
 All voting must occur between `votingStartEpoch` and `votingEndEpoch`.

 The vote for a set of PGF council addresses will be constructed as follows.